 There are over 3,000 WoF agents across New Zealand.
 Common places to get it done include AA service centres, VTNZ, VINZ, Pit Stop and more.
 There are also mobile WoF service providers that will come to you.

 A Warrant of Fitness tells you that your car is still roadworthy and safe to drive.
 Driving without a valid WoF not only subjects you to a fine of $200, but also puts you and those in your vehicle at greater risk if your vehicle is unsafe.
-Your insurance policy may also not be valid (i.e. you cannot claim) in the case of an accident.
+Your insurer may also have grounds to decline a claim if the reason your WoF failed was relevant to the accident — for example, if worn brakes contributed to a collision.

 This is commonly renewed for 3 months, 6 months or 12 months although it can be done in months.
-Purchasing your rego for 12 months will save you roughly 20% compared to renewing it for 3 months.
+Purchasing your licensing for 12 months can save you around 13% compared to renewing quarterly.

 You can do this via NZTA’s online “Check expiry query” service or via Rightcar.
 If you have the NZTA Waka Kotahi app, it will also tell you this information and keep you updated on when you have an upcoming expiry for you.